IT Project Management | By Duncan Haughey | Read time minutes

-Many job roles have claimed the title project manager, but in reality, are a far cry from the traditional role with overall responsibility for the planning and execution of a project.
+Many job roles have claimed the title project manager.
+Still, in reality, they are a far cry from the traditional role with overall responsibility for the planning and executing of a project.
 So when recruiting a project manager, how can you be sure you are hiring the right person?

 First, you need to profile the kind of person for whom you are looking.
 Below are the behavioural competencies and technical skills typically required by an IT Project Manager.

 - Energetic, passionate and driven.

 - Delivery focused and not easily distracted.

 - Proven ability to work independently and with an initiative to tight deadlines.

 - High level of creativity, adaptability and persistence to find the best solutions.